Glaucoma - Symptoms

 the disease.
 By that time, significant vision loss has occurred.

-Closed-angle glaucoma (CAG) may cause no apparent
+Closed-angle glaucoma (CAG)

-symptoms or only mild symptoms.
-You may experience short episodes of symptoms
+You may have short episodes of symptoms

-(subacute closed-angle glaucoma) that usually occur in the evening and are over
+that usually occur in the evening and are over

 Symptoms of glaucoma present at birth (congenital glaucoma) and glaucoma that develops in the